2019 – A FRESH BEGINNING IN ST. PAUL

 - Address the future operation of the Hill Annex Mine (State Park).
 The DNR should continue to operate the park as it has significant historic value not only in the region but for the state.

 - Address the need for additional funding for rural mental health care that includes addressing the severe shortage of juvenile mental health care beds and facilities.
-Along with the opioid crisis impacting the state, there is a real need to immediate legislative support for these treatment programs.
+RAMS supports legislative funding that would provide for a new youth mental health crisis center to be located in the former Buhl High School.